The overall score for this Request for Proposals is 60 percent, which makes this RFP a moderate to substantial risk for applicants.

 Each answer is weighted based on the degree of risk inherent in the subject of the question.
 Answers that imply low to moderate risk are allotted points on a lower scale range compared to higher risk questions.
 For compound questions, the answer to both parts must be “yes” or “not applicable” to be considered low risk.
 Scores are calculated by adding all the question scores together.
 The higher the score, the greater the risk.
-The scoring range is from 60 to 230, with zero percent risk equal to a score of 60 and the maximum risk score or 100% equal to 230 points.
+The scoring range is from 60 to 230, with 0 percent risk equal to a score of 60 and the maximum risk score or 100 percent equal to 230 points.
 Users can view the answer to each question by clicking the down arrow next to each section to expand the section.

 The HSC RFP Rater is not a substitute for the due diligence necessary to inform individual organization decisions.